cnorick/curse-of-strahd-notes/Locations/Village of Barovia (E).md

 	- There's really not much the party can do

 #### A Good Time to Rest
-- They're safe at the burgamaster's
+- They're safe at the burgomaster's mansion
+	- They've learned a lot, met some people, and have some story quests
+- Good time for the evening to set in.

 ### Church (E5)